| |

 Stability does not just mean strength.
 I have treated many

-bodybuilders, professional and amateur athletes, and gym rats with low
+bodybuilders, professional and amateur athletes, and weekend warriors with low

 back pain.
 The strongest weight lifters and body builders can